jriver44/curation/ARCHITECTURE.md

     - Prompt for collection name.
     - Menu for add, view, summary, search, save, quit.
   - Calls `CollectionService` methods and prints results.
+  - Only input/output formatting.

 - `tests/`
-  - `test_domain.py`
-    - Tests `CollectionService.add_item`:
+  - Tests focus on `CollectionService` behavior (add/remove/search/summary + validation).
-      - creates new items with correct fields.
-      - increments quantity when the same item is added again.
+  - Storage tests should use a temp directory or a fake storage implementation.

-## Invariants (as of 12/11/2025)
+## Invariants (as of 12/14/2025)

 - The CLI never touches disk directly.
 Persistence goes through `Storage`.
 - Domain objects (`Item`, `Collection`) do not print or read from input.
 - Business logic lives in `CollecitonServices`, not inside the CLI or storage.
+- Service methods validate inputs:
+  - blank names/categories are rejected
+  - quantity <= 0 is rejected
+- Matching/searching is case-insensitive via normalization rules in the service layer.
 - Tests should talk to `CollectionServices` and domain types.

 ## Future study hooks